-Targeted therapy is an effective treatment option of melanoma treatment that reduces the growth of cancer cells and prolong life for patients with metastatic melanoma.
+Targeted therapy is an effective option of melanoma treatment that reduces the growth of cancer cells and prolong life of patients with metastatic melanoma.

 The goal of targeted therapy is to stop the action of mutating molecules in order to slow the growth of melanoma cells without damaging the healthy tissue.